Friday, May 18

 My options were: I could get a super-effective numbing shot in a nerve between my toes, or risk less thorough numbing with a shot on top of my toe.

 I don't know about you, but a needle going between my toes and deep into my foot is a prettt-ty horrific prospect.
-I imagined myself reflexively trying to kick it away, and shoving it further inside.
 I decided I'd had enough for that day, and convinced her to shoot me up on the top.

 Shot.
 Then,